NVIDIA/NeMo-Curator/docs/user-guide/index.rst

    Install NeMo Curator's image curation modules.

 :ref:`Image-Text Pair Datasets <data-curator-image-datasets>` Image-text pair datasets are commonly used as the basis for training multimodal generative models.
-NeMo Curator interfaces with the standardized Webdataset format for curating such datasets.
+NeMo Curator interfaces with the standardized WebDataset format for curating such datasets.

 :ref:`Image Embedding Creation <data-curator-image-embedding>` Image embeddings are the backbone to many data curation operations in NeMo Curator.
 This section describes how to efficiently create embeddings for massive datasets.

 :ref:`Classifiers <data-curator-image-classifiers>`
-   NeMo Curator provides several ways to use common classifiers like aesthetic scoring, and not-safe-for-work (NSFW) scoring.
+   NeMo Curator provides several ways to use common classifiers like aesthetic scoring and not-safe-for-work (NSFW) scoring.

 :ref:`Semantic Deduplication <data-curator-semdedup>`
    Semantic deduplication with image datasets has been shown to drastically improve model performance.
-NeMo Curator has a semnatic deduplication module that can work with any modality.
+NeMo Curator has a semantic deduplication module that can work with any modality.

 -------------------
 Reference